mrBigJS/d3-simpleCharts/readme.txt

 9. Shows how basic 'Area' looks out together with home's pets example (old UI).

 == Changelog ==

+= 1.2.23 =
+Version 1.2.23 -
+Sort works for external input file data more logically.
+Scaling more reasonable size of Pie.
+Better support of Bars & their tooltips.
+Better default style file example.

 = 1.2.22 =
 Version 1.2.22 - New handy keywords 'first' and 'last' for reading 2x2 data set from external input file.
 New classes of CSS for X and Y axis titles and examples on default style file.
 More updates to GitHub's docs.